Who wants money flowing in day after day whether you work every day or not? Yeah, I thought so.

 No, it’s not an Internet myth.
 Online and offline, people have built their fortunes on the principles of passive income, the basis of which goes back centuries to wealthy families, including the Vanderbilts, Rockefellers, and others.

 These folks knew then (and millions still know today) that you can make more money when you set up systems that don’t require you to be hands-on all the time.
 While passive income isn’t quite “set it and forget it,” it does allow you to receive income on a regularly while you sleep, play or do anything else.

 Even though the passive income method has been taught for countless decades, there is still confusion over what passive income is, how it works, what you have to do to get it, and more.
 Here’s one example.

-I posted a link on the Marketing Words Facebook page the other week about making passive income with print-on-demand products.
+I asked a question the other week about making passive income with print-on-demand products.
 One comment from a reader was “If you give it all your effort, it could be more than just passive income.”
 While his comment was meant to encourage, he was a little off base.

 Let’s dig in so you can begin to develop passive income strategies that will produce for you month after month.

 The definition of passive income changes slightly depending on who you ask.
 Some people claim passive income only includes methods that require no effort at all.
 These include interest income on bank balances, dividends on stocks, etc.

 To me, that doesn’t make sense.
 You still had to do something.
 You had to open an account and deposit money or buy stocks.
 There was still an effort even if it was small.

 I define passive income as revenue received with